panacloud-modern-global-apps/jamstack-serverless/README.md

-The coming Web App Revolutionary Technologies
+What is Next for Web App Technologies

 [An Overview of WebAssembly](https://medium.com/swlh/an-overview-of-webassembly-4ce9bd98aae7)